-1.png&w=2048&q=75)

 FUNCTIONAL BENEFITS

-A&B Ingredients offers a range of fiber products that provide both nutritional and functional benefits in food and beverage applications.
-Fibruline™ chicory root fiber is a type of soluble dietary fiber that doesn't contain added sugar.
-It can be used for its nutritional advantages and help effectively rebalance the nutritional profile of foods.
+FIBRULINE™ chicory root fiber is a type of soluble dietary fiber that doesn't contain added sugar.
+It can be used for its nutritional advantages and helps effectively rebalance the nutritional profile of foods.
 Its slightly sweet taste and creamy texture make it a popular ingredient in low-fat and low-sugar foods, such as yogurt, ice cream, and baked goods.
-Adding dietary fiber to food and beverage products provides fiber enrichment, sugar, and fat replacement without compromising the taste, texture, or shelf life of the products.
+Adding dietary fiber to food and beverage products offers fiber enrichment while replacing sugar and fat without compromising taste, texture, or shelf life.

 Contact us to learn more or request samples.